gromacs/gromacs/docs/user-guide/environment-variables.rst

 ``GMX_NO_LJ_COMB_RULE``
         force the use of LJ paremeter lookup instead of using combination rules in the non-bonded kernels.

-``GMX_NO_CUDA_STREAMSYNC``
-        the opposite of ``GMX_CUDA_STREAMSYNC``.
-Disables the use of the standard cudaStreamSynchronize-based GPU waiting to improve performance when using CUDA driver API ealier than v5.0 with ECC-enabled GPUs.

 ``GMX_NO_INT``, ``GMX_NO_TERM``, ``GMX_NO_USR1``
         disable signal handlers for SIGINT,